Allenator/mmapy/README.md

 #### ***mmapy.g()*** -- Producing graphics output

 In compliance with the need for data visualization and graphical operations, the ***g*** variation is developed to channel graphics output from the *Mathematica* kernel to the *IPython*/*Jupyter* frontend.
-Take special note that *Mathematica* is designed to have its frontend handle all rendering operations, thus **a working display must be available at the remote machine**.
+Take special note that *Mathematica* is designed to have its frontend handle all rendering operations, thus **a working display must be available on the remote machine**.
 A few examples are given below to illustrate the use of ***mmapy.g*** in various scenarios.

 2-D and 3-D plotting: